-- Enantiomers: compounds that are each others mirror images - Diastereomers: compounds that are not each others mirror images Example of diastereomers: cis- and trans-compounds:
+- Enantiomers: compounds that are each others mirror images - Diastereomers: compounds that are not each others mirror images

+Example of diastereomers: cis- and trans-compounds:

 Appendix, Figure 7 The figure above illustrates cis-1,2-dichloroethene (left) and trans-1,2-dichloroethene (right).
 The names are latin and means "on this side" (cis) and "on the other side" (trans), respectively.
 An alternative nomenclature for cis and trans is Z and E, respectively, from German: zusammen and entgegen.
 Of greatest interest for a physicist are the so-called enantiomers.
 The reason is that such compounds are optically active: If one of the enantiomers rotate the plane of polarization of plane polarized electromagnetic waves in a certain direction (e.g. to the right), the other enantiomer (the mirror image of the first one) will rotate the plane of polarization in the opposite direction (e.g. to the left).
 A gas with 50 % of each of the two enantiomers will not rotate the plane of polarization.
 Deviations from equal concentrations may be measured by sending plane polarized light through the gas.
-We will not go into the microscopical explanation of this optical effect.
-However, we will take a look at the general structure of such compounds.
-Common for them is the presence of an sp^3 hybridized carbon atom with four different substituents R_1 , R_2 , R_3 , and R_4 :
+We will not go much into the microscopical explanation of this optical effect, but a "classical" explanation, based on the refractive index of the medium, has been included below.
+At first, however, we take a closer look at the general structure of such compounds.
+Common for them is the presence of an $sp^3$ hybridized carbon atom with four different substituents $R_1$ , $R_2$ , $R_3$ , and $R_4$ :

 Notice the notation given to the right in the figure, to illustrate whether a given substituent lies in, in front of, or behind the paper plane.
 With four different substituents, it is not possible to superimpose these two compounds.
 (Something which is possible if only 3, 2, or 1 substituents are different.)
 We call the central C atom in such compounds a chiral center.
-To tell the enantimers apart, we need some kind of notation: First, rank the 4 substituents according to standard rules (higher atom number gives higher priority and so on), such that R_1 has the lowest priority etc. Next, imagine looking down the C- R_1 axis.
-Go from R_4 to R_3 to R_2 .
+To tell the enantimers apart, we need some kind of notation: First, rank the 4 substituents according to standard rules (higher atom number gives higher priority and so on), such that $R_1$ has the lowest priority etc. Next, imagine looking down the C- $R_1$ axis.
+Go from $R_4$ to $R_3$ to $R_2$ .
 If you go clockwise, you have an R isomer (R for rectus - right).
 If you go counterclockwise, you have an S isomer (S for sinister - left).
 According to this convention, we have, in the figure above, an R enantiomer to the left and an S to the right.
 An example: